aarongilly/notes/content/Modeling as a Knowledge Base.md

 - modeling languages’ [[Ontology, Semantics, and Syntax|syntax]] aren’t user friendly
 - modeling tools are not good for presentation, and require either mass installation or the utilization of reporting

+### Mitigations
+- **Reporting** - essentially every modeling tool has reporting mechanisms.
+Good ones have *good* reporting mechanisms.
+These are, however, still less easy than simply

 ---
 ### Source
 - self